fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 **Load other map definition files**

-You can use rest of the map definition files other than the <strong>World Map</strong> and the <strong>Map of USA</strong> that are shipped with the `fusioncharts` package.
-To do so, install `fusionmaps` package which contains all the map definition files as shown below:
+To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
+The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>